gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

     - 'gcr.io/$PROJECT_ID/sample-k8s-app'
     ```

     This is a Cloud Build configuration file that contains a single step: building the `sample-k8s-app` image.
 The build is taking place in a container that is created from `gcr.io/cloud-builders/docker` image.
 The command that we use to build our own image is almost identical to the one that we used in the previous exercise.
 The configuration file also contains `images` section.
 This section instructs the Cloud Build to push the image to the GCE Container Registry.

 1. Submit the build

-    ```
+    ```shell
-    $ gcloud builds submit --config cloudbuild.yaml .
+    gcloud builds submit --config cloudbuild.yaml .
     ```

 1. In GCP console open 'Cloud Build' -> 'History' and verify that the build was successfully finished.

 1. In GCP console open 'Container Registry' -> 'Images' and make sure that `sample-k8s-app` was recently updated.

 ## Run application in the Cloud Shell

 1. Run database container

-    ```
+    ```shell
-    $ docker run --rm \
+    docker run --rm \
       --name db \
       -e MYSQL_ROOT_PASSWORD=root \
       -d mysql